Alan-Lomax/rp2da2_al/README.md

 ## Software Modules

+### Utility & UI

 **device** - This provides the Device class, a base class for hardware device drivers and similar objects.

 **oled0_91** - Module for 0.91 inch OLED on i2c

 **screen** - This is the screen application module.
 It specifies the Screen class.

-**dcc_cmd_pio** - This module contains the class and functions for low level DCC Command Serialisation for use with RailCom detection.

-**dcc_cmd_util** - This module contains classes for DCC command objects.
+### DCC and RailCom

+These modules are dependent on RP2 series processor programable input/output peripherals (PIO) for DCC command serialisation and RailCom response processing.

 **dcc_command** - This module provides high level APIs.
 It and associated modules contain the functions and classes for DCC command station.

+**dcc_cmd_util** - This module contains classes for DCC command objects.

+**dcc_cmd_pio** - This module contains the class and functions for low level DCC Command Serialisation for use with RailCom detection.

 **dcc_rc_ch1** - This module contains the functions and classes for DCC RailCom block detection on Channel 1.